 Once the correction has been applied, a check on the effect of the correction is required, in particular, to identify inter-annual biases that could not be corrected because of the seasonal assumption.
-The largest part of the biases is well corrected except in certain situation where the bias has some inter-annual signature, especially during descending orbits in 2014 and 2015, north hemisphere (Figure 15, Figure 17 and Figure 19).
-Ascending orbit correction behaves more homogeneously (Figure 14, Figure 16 and Figure 18).
+The largest part of the biases is well corrected except in certain situation where the bias has some inter-annual signature, especially during descending orbits in 2014 and 2015, north hemisphere (Figure 14).
+Ascending orbit correction behaves more homogeneously (Figure 13).
 Some inter-annual signatures appear at high latitudes.

-Figure 14: Hovmoller of the difference between SSSuncorr and ISAS, ascending orbits.
+Figure 13: Hovmoller of the difference between SSSuncorr and ISAS, ascending orbits.
 Left: before latitudinal correction; right: after latitudinal correction.
+Top, CCIv4; bottom, CCIv5.

-Figure 15: idem than Figure 14 for descending orbits.
+Figure 14: idem than Figure 13 for descending orbits.